dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

 It's probably simplest to work on variance first and ignore accuracy.

-  1. Make your test signal generate as consisently as possible.
+  1. Make your test signal generate as consistently as possible.
-  2. Make your logic analyzer record as consisently as possible.
+  2. Make your logic analyzer record as consistently as possible.

 Making something fast is different from making it have low-variance.
 However, there is a relationship here.
 Ideally, as soon as a pin